 The UW-Baraboo/Sauk County Annual Security Report includes statistics about reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the campus, and on public property within or immediately adjacent to and accessible from campus.
 The reports also include institutional policies concerning campus security, such as policies regarding alcohol and drug use, crime prevention, the reporting of crimes, sexual assault and other matters.
-For more information, contact the Office of Student Affairs.
+For more information, contact the Solution Center.

 View the Safety & Security page on the UW Colleges administrative website for more information about crime on campuses, sexual assault information, the sexual assault registry, and the Drug-Free Schools and Campuses Act.